Skip to main content

 The New Normal

 For years, “everyone should be in the cloud” was treated as gospel.
 Anyone who questioned it was dismissed as a dinosaur who didn’t understand modern technology.
-DHH’s great contribution wasn’t technical—it was having the courage to point out that the emperor has no clothes.
+DHH basically just said what a lot of people were already thinking but wouldn’t say out loud.

-37signals proved you can leave.
-They showed the economics are compelling.
-They demonstrated that the complexity argument is largely myth.
-And they open-sourced the tools to help others follow.
+37signals proved the exit is possible, the savings are real, and they open-sourced the tools to help others follow.

 Ready to evaluate your own cloud costs?
-Start with our assessment services to dive deeper into your infrastructure savings potential.
+Start with our assessment services to see your infrastructure savings potential.